 Known for hits like Satisfaction, Ruby Tuesday or Paint It, Black, The Rolling Stones is the world’s most iconic band.
 With a career of over 50 years and more than 200 million albums sold, the legendary British rock band has songs hummed by people all over the world and continues to be an inspiration for the artists nowadays.
-Together with Wiseman Clothing, who kindly helped me with the pattern cutting for one of my many projects, we sat down to mull-over the iconic rise of the south-eastern scallies, from a faraway dream to a long standing institution, having gone from record to record and strength to strength
+We sat down to mull-over the iconic rise of the south-eastern scallies, from a faraway dream to a long standing institution, having gone from record to record and strength to strength

 1962.
 First gig.

 The legendary band has its first gig on July 1962, at the Marquee Club in London.
 The band’s name was inspired after Rollin’ Stone, the Muddy Waters song.
 Part of the original band were Mick Jagger (vocal, front man), Keith Richards, Brian Jones (guitar), Bill Wyman (bass), Charlie Watts (drums) and Ian Stewart (piano).

 It wasn’t until June 1963 when The Rolling Stones released their first single – a cover of Chuck Berry’s Come On, played on a TV show called Thank You Lucky Stars.
 Even if the band refused to play the song and promote it at live gigs, it still reached No. 21 in the U.K. music charts.

 - First album.

 In April 1964, their first album was released in the U.K. Several months later, they started their first American tour and also celebrated their first No. 1 hit on the British charts.
 The song was called It’s All Over Now, a cover of Bobby Womack’s song.

 - First international hit.